kubeflow/kfp-tekton/samples/flip-coin/README.md

 * [Configuring artifact storage](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#configuring-artifact-storage): When using S3 bucket, make sure to update your bucket name.

 There are two ways to generate `Tekton` YAML.
 One is using `DSL-COMPILE-TEKTON` command line tool, another way is using `TektonCompiler` inside your pipeline script.
-Both will generate a same `Tekton` YAML file.
-Then apply the YAML to your cluster by using `tkn` command.
+Both will generate the same `Tekton` YAML file.
+Then apply the YAML to your cluster by using the `tkn` command.

 * Using command line to generate YAML

     ```
-    # Using kfp-tekton commnad line tool to generate `Tekton` YAML
+    # Using kfp-tekton command line tool to generate `Tekton` YAML
     dsl-compile-tekton --py condition.py --output condition.yaml
     ```